South Luffenham: Out and about

-“In memory of Rose Boswell, daughter of Edward and Sarah Boswell, who died February 19th, 1794, aged 17 years.
-What grief can vent this loss, or praises tell, how much, how good, how beautiful she fell.”

 Of other road tracks, Clay Lane leads to the fields below the cemetery, and for those following the main road to Morcott, there used to be a footpath along the north side, but some years ago, the Council widened the road and absorbed the path.
 On the south side of this road stands a brick barn, this being built in Victorian times to serve as a dance hall for the two villages.

 The village green was once surrounded with white posts and chains, with a seat in the middle.
 The fence was put up so that the children could play within without being disturbed by wandering cattle.
 The posts were removed in the 1930s.